acryptos/docs.acryptos.com/faq.md

   The harvest button appears after your Pending amount is more than 0.03 ACS \(or more than 0.06 ACSI\).

-### 5. What are the performance and the workers fee?

-* The performance fee is 5% and the workers fee is 0.3% \(both are applied only on the profit\).

-  These fees are already reflected in the shown APR.

-### 6. Which fees are visible and which are already included in the APR?
+### 5. Which fees are visible and which are already included in the APR?

-* The vault’s performance fee and workers fee \(5% + 0.3%\) are already included in the APR you see, so no need to do any math on that.
+* The vault’s performance fee and workers fee are already included in the APY you see, so no need to do any math on that.
-* You only need to be careful with the farms’ harvest fee \(0.03 ACS/0.06 ACSI\), the vaults' withdrawal fee \(0.5%\), and the withdrawal fee on the ACS Vault & ACSI Vault \(10%\).
+* You only need to be careful with the farms’ harvest fee (0.03 ACS , 0.06 ACSI), the vaults' withdrawal fee (0.5% or 0.1%), and the withdrawal fee on the ACS Vault & ACSI Vault \(10%\).

-### 7. What are the fees on the StableSwap?
+### 6. What are the fees on the StableSwap?

 * The exchange fees are set to 0.01% in the Corepool and 0.06% in the other Metapools, which is 5-30 times cheaper than the 0.3+% charged by all the other UniSwap and SushiSwap clones.

   All this is possible thanks to Curve’s [specialized algorithm tailored for trading of stablecoins and other pegged assets](https://www.curve.fi/stableswap-paper.pdf).

-### 8. What is the difference between APR and APY?
+### 7. What is the difference between APR and APY?

 * APR reflects the simple interest rate over a year’s time \(APR/365\), while APY describes the rate with the effect of compounding.